lepicodon/homeboard/README.md

 * **Settings Masking**: Confidential keys (like the OpenWeatherMap API key or access passwords) are masked (`******`) in transit and in developer tools.

 ### ⚡ Performance & Optimization
-* **Font Self-Hosting**: serve the Google Font `Outfit` locally from the repository to remove external render-blocking network requests.
+* **Font Self-Hosting**: Serve the Google Font `Outfit` locally from the repository to remove external render-blocking network requests.
 * **Static Assets Compression**: GZIP asset encoding (via `compression` middleware) and daily caching headers configured in the Express server.
 * **Weather Proxy Caching**: Weather API requests are cached in memory for 30 minutes to stay within external API rate limits.
 * **Database Indexing**: SQLite tables (tasks, members, shopping) use indexes on key query fields (completed, deadline, checked, list_id) for optimal performance.